amillolive/novabot-dev/README.md

 # novabot-dev
-Official source of any NovaBot (discord.py) core functions.
+Official source of any NovaBot (py-cord) core functions.

 Have any questions?
 Feel free to join the support server on Discord! (coming soon)